-The Police Department continues to successfully utilize its Comfort Dog, Liberty, a two-year old female Labrador retriever.
+The Police Department continues to successfully utilize its Comfort Dog, Liberty, a twoyear old female Labrador retriever.
 Liberty has been instrumental in interacting with community members and members of the Police Department.
 She has been deployed to numerous scenes and locations where violent or traumatic events have occurred to help lend relief to those suffering or affected by the incident.
 Liberty has also engaged those suffering from mental health issues, and has also made appearances at schools, hospitals and other venues.
 She has participated in many social and community events throughout the city and has a large following of supporters.
 Liberty has also assisted during interviews of traumatized children at the Merrimack County Advocacy Center.
-Unfortunately, due to COVID-19, Liberty has had to curtail many appearances.
-However, we are anxious to have her back in the community in the near future.
+Unfortunately, due to COVID-19, Liberty had to curtail many appearances.
+In the last several months, however, she has been able to make appearances at more and more events and increase interactions with the public and those who could benefit from her services.

 In December 2019, the Police Department was very fortunate to receive a donation of \$50,000 from an anonymous community member.
 The donor requested that members of the Police Department identify persons and families in need and make monetary disbursements or use the funds to obtain goods and services for the recipients as appropriate.
 This mission has been known as Operation Blue Elf.
-Police officers and civilian support staff made great strides in completing this mission by the close of 2019.
-Operation Blue Elf was a community policing success and continued through 2020.
+Operation Blue Elf was a community policing success and has continued through 2021.

 The Department's Adverse Childhood Experience Response Team (ACERT) launched in October of 2019.
 This team is made up of a member of the Concord Police Department, a member from Riverbend Community Mental Health, and a member from Merrimack County Human Services.
 The team deploys to residences where children have been exposed to violence.
 At the residences, the team meets with the families and assesses the situation to determine next steps that can be taken for the child, such as support groups, mental health counseling, early childhood education, or child-parent psychotherapy.
 ACERT made 285 home visits during 2020.
 However, home visits were put on hold due to the COVID-19 pandemic.
 The team continued to follow up with families by phone.
 The team was able to reinstitute home visits in August, but had to suspend them in December once again.
 During 2020, the team contacted over 505 families either by phone or in person to assist with services that may be needed.
+Home visits were once again reinitiated in May of 2021, and the team has contacted over 94 families in-person and an additional 263 families by phone to assist with services that may be needed.